temochka/macos-automation/README.md

 GitHub allows linking to issues and PRs using the following short format: owner/repo#issue.
 I’m not aware of an easy way to quickly produce a link in this format.
 This script closes this gap for me.

+### Copy link as Markdown

+Copies the URL and title of the current tab as a Markdown link.

 <!-- End Safari -->